ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - Management:
 	- There will be an ENTRY ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.
-	- You will need to write daily reports on the days you work on research, which summarize:
+	- You will need to write daily reports on the days you work on research, summarizing:
 		- New things you learn (from papers or other materials) and your concrete understanding of them;
 		- New thoughts about your research topic or related contents;
 		- New experiments you have done as well as their analysis;
 		- New codes you have written and the issues they deal with;
 		- The issues that you are trying to address and your new attempts towards addressing them;
 		- ... (anything you do for your research)...
-	- There will be a weekly meeting, which is typically online and one-on-one.
+	- There will be a weekly meeting, which is typically online and ONE-ON-ONE.
 		- You may cancel the meeting if you have nothing to report.
 		- The meeting will be automatically canceled if you have fewer than three research workdays in the week.
 			- The weekly meeting can be resumed upon your request if you have worked (at least) three days in the past week.